hikeventures/hikeventures.github.io/_posts/events/2018-06-21-Jetboil-Flash-Millijoule.markdown

 layout: post
 ---

-Jetboil showed us their Jetboil Flash and Jetboil Millijoule stoves at the OutDoor Show in Friedrichshafen.
+Jetboil showed us their Jetboil Flash and Jetboil Millijoule stoves at the OutDoor Show in Friedrichshafen and explained us on what to pay attention to when selecting a cooking system.

 <div class="embed-responsive embed-responsive-16by9">
     <iframe class="embed-responsive-item" src="https://www.youtube.com/embed/f2vcnyJ1naQ"></iframe>